 Who is eligible for this grant?

 Nonprofit organizations classified 501(c)(3) tax-exempt by the Internal Revenue Service are eligible.
-Social, labor, political, fraternal, and veteran organizations, as well as individuals and private foundations, are not eligible to receive funds.
+Social, labor, political, and fraternal organizations, as well as individuals and private foundations, are not eligible to receive funds.

 Why must the organization be based in and serve the market exclusively?